 Pro-Tip: It’s a great idea to embark on the seasonal holiday spirit and create special menus for special occasions like Christmas, Valentine’s Day, Mother’s Day, Thanksgiving, Halloween and more.

 People are more likely to dine in on these occasions and incorporating these themes in your decor, menu design etc will help increase your footfall during these special times.
+Explore more marketing ideas from experts.

-3. Partner with Charitable Organizations
+3. Partner with charitable organizations

 A great idea for all small restaurant owners is to work with charitable organizations in order to run themed “Dine Out” nights.
 The idea is to gather people at your restaurant to raise money for a good cause.
 A certain portion of the proceeds earned that night will go toward the cause.
 At the end of the night, not only will you be able to increase your revenue, but also earn greater goodwill and visibility in the local community.